 After adding the permission it's very important to approve it:

-Create an EXE from the Script
+Create an EXE from the Script (optional)

 To advise users to run the Script with a right click and "Eun with PowerShell" is not always going to work.
-For a more convenient user experience you can use the PowerShell Module "ps2exe" to create a EXE.
+For a more convenient user experience you can use the PowerShell Module "ps2exe" to create an EXE.

 # Module Installation